from the highest rated and most trusted online training company - since 2008.

 Key Takeaway: Asbestos might be one of the more well-known workplace dangers.
 In this case, we see how seriously OSHA takes asbestos; we also see how improper decontamination procedures can lead to employee exposure and hefty OSHA fines.

-Every 12 months, eight hours of refresher training is required in order to maintain HAZWOPER certification and to work on sites requiring HAZWOPER certification.
-This eight-hour refresher training applies to both 24-hour and 40-hour certifications.
+All employees, managers, and supervisors must complete eight hours of refresher training annually to maintain HAZWOPER compliance and work on sites requiring HAZWOPER certification.
+This HAZWOPER 8 refresher online training course meets the requirements for both 24-hour and 40-hour certifications.